michalKulinski/crypto_api_project/README.md

 Application uses pro.coinmarketcap.com API.
 First of all you should log in to above service and get your API Key.

-Api Key should be put to the ApiConfig.class (in the future it will be changed to application.properties)
+Api Key should be put to the application.properties file

+api.key=<your_key>

 # How to start application